Sydney Tourist Guide -> NSW -> NSW National Parks Tourist Information

 Lord Howe and its surrounding islands are accessible by air and sea, and make a great holiday destination for photographers, divers, sailors, surfers, bird watchers and those who just like lazing about!
 Tourist numbers are limited, which is perfect for nature lovers.

-There are five World Heritage-listed sites in NSW, each with its own natural beauty and significant environmental importance.
-The Sydney Opera House is Australia’s most recent addition to this exclusive list.
-See more about Sydney Parks Tourist Information.
+There are five World Heritage-listed sites in NSW, each with its own natural beauty and significant cultural and environmental importance.
+The Sydney Opera House is Australia’s most recent addition to this exclusive and prestigious list:

 Much evidence of ancient Aboriginal culture and heritage remains in many of the parks, the land and the natural habitat in these places have spiritual significance that is still strong today, so please respect the national parks in NSW and in Australia when you visit.
 A number of the parks are actually under the control of Aboriginal tribal councils and the Department of Environment and Conservation (DEC).